We asked Water Quality Program Administrator Shannon Sypolt to tell us a little about I&I.

 - Infiltration occurs when the groundwater table rises and water pushes into cracks, joints, seams and older parts of our infrastructure.

-- Inflow occurs when stormwater seeps through manholes, or compromised pipes that need repairs or at low lying areas near creeks that are flooded by beaver dams.
+- Inflow occurs when storm water seeps through manholes, or compromised pipes that need repairs or at low lying areas near creeks that are flooded by beaver dams.

 So why is this bad, it’s just water, right?

-Technically yes but I&I increases the flow of water to our wastewater treatment pipes by millions of gallons.
+Technically yes but I&I increases the flow of water to our wastewater treatment plants by millions of gallons.
 This water doesn’t necessarily need to be treated and yet mixes in with wastewater that does need to be treated.
 The additional flow requires more electricity and chemicals to treat, thus it increases the cost.
 In addition treatment plants operate more efficiently and effectively when they have a consistent flow.
-During high rain events, the increased flow can be directed to eq basins for temporary storage but this flow will still need to be treated at a later date.
+During high rain events, the increased flow can be directed to equalization basins for temporary storage but this flow will still need to be treated at a later date.